Jacqui Ramagge

-Jacqui Ramagge is Executive Dean of the Faculty of Science at Durham University and Honorary Professor of Mathematics at the University of Sydney.
+mathematician.
+She is the Executive Dean of the Faculty of Science at Durham University and Honorary Professor of Mathematics at the University of Sydney.
 She was born in London, emigrated to Australia in 1991, and returned to the UK to take up the position at Durham University in 2020.

 She is a Fellow of the Royal Society of New South Wales and was the President of the Australian Mathematical Society (AustMS) from 2019 to 2020.

 Education and career

 Early life and education

 Ramagge was born in London into a family of Spanish immigrants.
 Consequently, her first language is Spanish and her native language is English.
 Her school years were spent first at Hallfield Primary School and later at Holland Park Comprehensive School.
 Until the age of 18 all her summers were spent in a village in northern Spain.
 Ramagge was the first person in her family to go to university.

 Ramagge studied at the University of Warwick, where she obtained a BA (First Class) in mathematics in 1988, an MSc in mathematics in 1990, and a PhD in 1993.
 During her PhD, Ramagge won the 1993 B. H. Neumann Prize for the most outstanding talk presented by a student at the Annual Meeting of the AustMS.